xsynaptic/wordpress-gulp-starter-kit/readme.md

 To get started try running `gulp` from the command line.
 This fires `gulpfile.js/index.js` and should build a working copy of the included theme.
 The other command you will use from time to time is `gulp dist`, which builds a distribution copy.

 You might also find a need for `gulp setup` which runs one-off setup tasks (which is also triggered by `gulp dist`).
 In the default installation this setup task only copies `normalize.css` to `src/scss` so it can be imported like a native SCSS file.
+This task is also run after `npm install` completes.

 Configuration is handled by a single file: `gulpconfig.js`.
 If you leave the directory structure intact there won't be too much that needs changing here but I can think of two non-obvious components you might want to modify or at least look at: